dsolonenko/titanius-launcher/README.md

 Titanius Launcher is a minimalistic, controller-first retro game launcher designed for those who want to enjoy a seamless gaming experience on their Android devices.
 Inspired by EmulationStation and AmberELEC, it allows users to easily integrate their pre-scraped ROMs libraries from Linux systems like AmberELEC and ArkOS.

-- Designed for Android devices with built-in controllers, such as Retroid 3/3+/Flip, Odin Lite/Pro, Anbernic RG552, Logitech G Cloud, etc.
+:video_game: Designed for Android devices with built-in controllers, such as Retroid 3/3+/Flip, Odin Lite/Pro, Anbernic RG552, Logitech G Cloud, ...
-- Minimalistic, controller-first UI
+:video_game: Minimalistic, controller-first UI
-- Reuse your existing pre-scraped ROMs library from Linux systems like AmberELEC and ArkOS
+:video_game: Reuse your existing pre-scraped ROMs library from Linux systems like AmberELEC and ArkOS
-- Supports over 70 systems with Retroarch 64-bit and standlone emulators
+:video_game: Supports around 70 systems with Retroarch 64-bit and standlone emulators

 ## Download